Eprints ORCID Capabilities: Further information

 This page describes the currently available integrations between ORCID and EPrints, and how the various different aspects of ORCID’s Collect and Connect principles are facilitated by these integrations.
 The Collect and Connect terminology is (in brief) described as follows:

-- Collect: collect ORCID IDs
+- Collect: collect ORCID IDs using authentication

 - Display: display ORCID IDs on your website